astraut-solutions/easy-risk-register/docs/product/product-requirements.md

   - Risk categories are predefined based on common industry needs

 #### 2.1.2 Risk Scoring
-- **Feature Description**: Automatic calculation of risk scores using probability x impact formulas
+- **Feature Description**: Automatic calculation of risk scores using probability × impact formulas
 - **User Story**: As a manager, I want to see calculated risk scores so that I can prioritize which risks require immediate attention
 - **Acceptance Criteria**:
-  - Risk score is calculated using probability x impact
+  - Risk score is calculated using probability × impact
   - Scores are displayed visually to indicate severity levels
   - Calculation is updated in real-time when inputs change
   - Risk score ranges are clearly defined based on a 5x5 probability-impact matrix (scores 1-25): Low: 1-8, Medium: 9-15, High: 16-25 (or configurable by an admin)